 Introduction

-An on-premises liquor licence lets you supply alcohol along with the other products or services you offer at your premises.
+An on-premises liquor licence lets you supply alcohol along with the food service at your cafe or restaurant.

 Eligibility